Weelam/Bindr/README.md

   - {currentUser: req.session.username}
   -
 ##### Testing
-NOTE: if you're running the app locally, please make sure to run this route first in order to load all the mock data app.post("/testUsers")
+NOTE: Don't need to run this route.
+It's to load all the mock data which has already been done app.post("/testUsers")
 - loads in the test users
 - returns